RANGER FIELD (VIA HICKORY FLATTS CEMETERY)

 Highlights:

 We hiked the short 0.2 mile distance from the cemetery to the Appalachian Trail, then followed it 0.8 miles to Long Creek Falls where we joined up with the Benton MacKaye Trail.
-From here it is 1.2 miles to a wildlife opening that is occasionally visited by Army Rangers that train in the area.
+From here it is 1.2 miles to a wildlife opening at 3250 feet that is occasionally visited by Army Rangers that train in the area.
 If you spend some time combing the field, you will most certainly find spent ammunition clips, blanks resembling bullets, and smoke cans in the area.
-If you plan to camp in the area, don’t be shocked to hear a helicopter passing by overnight.
+No camping is permitted in this wildlife field, which is the case for many of the wildlife clearings in this area.

 Speak Your Mind